Joeccp/SBA/docs/ticket.md

 # Ticket

-Ticket is generated when a User has bought a seat.
+Ticket is generated when a user has bought a seat.

 Each ticket indicates the following information about a purchase of a movie ticket.
 - Date and time of the purchasing